'ContraPoints' Is Political Philosophy Made for YouTube

 In the first 90 seconds of “Does the Left Hate Free Speech? (part 1),” Wynn’s persona deploys dripping sarcasm and mocks the prominent YouTube talk-show host Dave Rubin for (literally) crying over liberty.
 It’s the kind of joyful rancor that gives online polemics their zest.
 But as soon as viewers have enjoyed the joke, Wynn backs off and acknowledges that plenty of educated and sincere people sympathize with Rubin’s views.
 Then she extends something akin to an olive branch: “Pull up a seat.
 Let’s talk.”

 This is the subtle difference between Wynn and many of her prominent YouTube counterparts on the right—the ones who summon their opponents to the arena of debate, hungry for victory and for the cheers of their supporters.
 Contra does her makeup, dons her pearls, and invites her opponents and her viewers into the parlor for cocktails and conversation.
 The talk isn’t quite a heart-to-heart.
-Contra’s burns are scorching, her satire precise, and her arguments often reduce her opponents’ positions to rubble.
+Contra’s burns are scorching, her satire precise, and many of her arguments reduce her opponents’ positions to rubble.
 But somehow, when she does it, the effect is humanizing rather than bullying.
 She’s flirting, not fighting.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.